 Randy Barnett (03:03):

-And my message is that even if you're right and you identify why your professor may or may not be wrong, that doesn't mean you've learned what the professor has to teach you.
-That's really what you're there for.
-And so you may have discovered the flaw, but then what about all the other knowledge?
-If you had your way, you would like to do sort of a mind meld with your professor and learn all the law they know.
-So that's what you should do.
-You should suspend your disbelief, get inside the head of your professor and even better if you don't agree with them, so you understand how the people you don't agree with think.
+By going into resistance mode, I tried to figure out why my professors were wrong.
+But my message is this: even if you’re right and you identify where your professor may be wrong, that doesn’t mean you’ve learned what the professor has to teach you.
+That’s really why you’re there.
+You may have discovered a flaw, but what about all the other knowledge?
+Ideally, you’d want to do a kind of mind meld with your professor and learn all the law they know.
+So that’s what you should do.
+Suspend your disbelief, get inside your professor’s head, and—better yet—do this especially when you don’t agree with them, so you can understand how people you disagree with actually think.

 Does avoiding resistance mode also imply stifling oneself?
-So many college students today, when queried say that they are intimidated, they keep quiet about things they disagree with.
+Many college students today, when queried, say that they are intimidated, they keep quiet about things they disagree with.
 Is that part of your advice?

 Randy Barnett (04:36):